 A 17 year old Rome man was in Rome City Court for allegedly sending indecent materials.
 Timothy Luczynski was charged with sending indecent material to a minor, which is a class D felony.
 His bail was reduced to $5,000 & Luczynski's felony exam was waived.
 The case was sent to the grand jury.
 Luczynski was additionally charged by Investigators with the county Child Advocacy Center, with sexual misconduct and endangering the welfare of a child stemming from an investigation into a sexual assault that allegedly occurred on Halloween.
 Also in Court, 63 year old Maureen Zito of Rome pleaded guilty to a count of petit larceny & her case was adjourned for sentencing to January 16th.
 State Police in Lee Center reported that Zito allegedly took $77 in merchandise from Wal-Mart on Rome-Taberg Road.

 Your Local News

-We will have more with the Senator tomorrow.
+We will have more on Hospice tomorrow.

 All news stories that air on The Moose/The Blizzard come from 1st-hand reporting, press releases, & other media outlets only.
 All press releases that come from law enforcement agencies & fire departments are aired with no exceptions.
 All names & ages of subjects in police reports are aired if they are released from the police agency.
 If is at all possible, the names of victims are not aired.
 The Moose/The Blizzard reserves the right not to air suicide or mental health stories, depending on the circumstances.
 Should you believe there is an error in the report, contact the police agency involved & if there is indeed an error, a correction will be aired.
 All statements made during interview segments are the beliefs & opinions of the interview subject & do not reflect the opinions of the radio stations.